Tony Romo Rumors: Cleveland Browns Trade Possible By Paying Romo’s Contract?

 Several more stories have surfaced since then, with the Tony Romo rumors linking the Cowboys to the Cleveland Browns, Houston Texans, Denver Broncos, and even the San Francisco 49ers.
 A Browns trade is the easiest one to complete (on paper) because the team not only has a high number of picks in the next two drafts, but the team has enough salary cap space to absorb Romo’s contract.
 The reality of this situation, though, is that most of the NFL rumors linking Romo to the Browns have been created on social media.

-As previously reported by the Inquisitr, the Cleveland Browns traded a 2017 fourth-rounder in exchange for Brock Osweiler, a sixth-round pick in the 2017 NFL Draft, and a second-round pick in the 2018 NFL Draft.
+As previously reported by the Inquisitr, the Cleveland Browns traded a 2017 fourth-rounder in exchange for Brock Osweiler and two draft picks, a sixth-round pick in the 2017 NFL Draft, and a second-round pick in the 2018 NFL Draft.
 With many Browns trade rumors linking the team to other quarterback options this offseason, the deal with the Houston Texans caught a lot of fans and experts by surprise.
 It was explained as a way for the Browns to acquire additional draft picks and pay the salary of Osweiler to do it.
 It now appears Osweiler doesn’t play into the long-term plans of Cleveland.

 What does this all mean?
 It means that more Cleveland Browns trades could take place during the NFL offseason, possibly acquiring the team a quarterback who could start the opening game of the 2017 NFL season.
-Here is the bad news for Dallas Cowboys fans or Browns fans hoping to lands a decent veteran quarterback.
-Amid all the Tony Romo rumors on the internet, there has not been a single confirmation by the brass in Cleveland that they are looking at Romo or have opened negotiations with the Cowboys for his services.
+Here is the bad news for Dallas Cowboys fans, or Browns fans hoping to lands a decent veteran quarterback.
+Amid all the Tony Romo rumors on the internet, there has not been a single confirmation by the brass in Cleveland that they are looking at Romo, or have opened negotiations with the Cowboys for his services.

 On the surface, it would appear that any Tony Romo-Cleveland Browns trade rumors have no basis in reality.
 That doesn’t rule out the possibility of something taking place in the near future, but it might require another Brock Osweiler trade to take place first.
 If the Browns were able to vacate some of Osweiler’s salary, it would be easier to absorb that hefty Tony Romo contract.
-Outside of that situation, though, it appears more likely that Romo could be heading to the Houston Texans or Denver Broncos before training camp gets started.
+Outside of that situation, it appears more likely that Romo could be heading to the Houston Texans or Denver Broncos before training camp gets started.

-If Vegas was placing odds on all of the scenarios in this situation, the most likely event to occur would be the Dallas Cowboys cutting Romo and the least-likely event would be the Cleveland Browns trading for him.
+If Vegas was placing odds on all of the scenarios in this situation, the most likely event to occur would be the Dallas Cowboys cutting Romo, and the least-likely event would be the Cleveland Browns trading for him.
 In between those possible end results are the Houston Texans and Denver Broncos, with both teams having a defined interest in signing him as a free agent, but less so in dealing draft picks to acquire him.
 With little incentive for the Cowboys to move quickly, it is also very likely that the Tony Romo rumors are going to continue to drag on.

 [Featured Image by Rich Schultz /Getty Images]